Vonage/vonage-video-react-native-sdk/README.md

    <string>Your message to user when the microphone is accessed for the first time</string>
    ```

-  When you create an archive of your app, the [privacy manifest settings required by Apple's App store](https://developer.apple.com/support/third-party-SDK-requirements) are added automatically with this version of the OpenTok React Native SDK.
+  When you create an archive of your app, the [privacy manifest settings required by Apple's App store](https://developer.apple.com/support/third-party-SDK-requirements) are added automatically with this version of the Vonage Video React Native SDK.

-4. Register the OpenTok OTPublisherViewNative and OTSubscriberViewNative classes.
+4. Register the OTPublisherViewNative and OTSubscriberViewNative classes.
 Do this by modifying the AppDelegate implementation.

    * If you app has an Objective-C++ AppDelegate file (AppDelegate.mm), add these classes to the list of packages in the NSMutableDictionary returned by the `thirdPartyFabricComponents()` function: